 In winter, you will find lots of winter sports facilities around both stations, with ski runs all the way to the valley floor.
 In summer, the mid station is excellent for hikers, with trails to Pontresina via the Roseg valley and the panoramic trail to Furtschellas for example.
 But even without such activities, a trip to the Corvatsch is worth it just for the views.

 Always check the weather forecast before going up into the mountains.
 The trip is not worth it if the Corvatsch is covered in clouds.
 There can be snow on the top, even in summer.
 But even without snow it will be much colder than in the valley.
 Dress in multiple thinner layers so that you can adapt to the different temperatures throughout the day.
 Take along sun glasses, sunscreen and a hat.

 You need about an hour on the top to enjoy the views.
-If you go straight to the top and skip the mid station, the entire excursion takes at least 3 hours from St. Moritz.
+If you go straight to the top, the entire excursion takes at least 3 hours from St. Moritz.